thiruven7/bank-account-balance-tracker/README.md

 - Transactions are persisted to an H2 database using Spring Data JPA in a dedicated `TransactionT` entity.
 - The current balance is derived from persisted transactions and stored in a dedicated `BalanceT` entity.
 - Applied **pessimistic locking** to prevent lost updates under concurrent transaction load.
-- Once 1000 transactions are accumulated, they are batched and submitted to the audit system.
+- Audit trigger: Runs every 30 seconds.
+If 1000 pending transactions are found, they are batched and submitted; otherwise, the submission is skipped until the next run.
 - Batches are created such that:
   - No batch exceeds a total absolute value of £1,000,000
   - The number of batches is minimized using a FFD bin-packing strategy
-- Audit submissions are logged to timestamped JSON files under `resources/audit-logs` for traceability.
+- Audit submissions are logged in the console and also logged to timestamped JSON files under `resources/audit-logs` for demo.
 - Integration tests use H2 to validate persistence, batching, and audit logic.
-- JUnit with Mockito extension test cases
+- JUnit tests Mockito extensions
 - Swagger UI and OpenAPI spec available for all exposed endpoints
 - Actuator endpoints provide health, metrics, and Prometheus integration